 An important protection mechanism for the minority shareholders of a company is the principle of equal treatment.
-The principle is established in the Companies Act, and is thus applicable to both listed and unlisted companies.
+The principle is established in the Companies Act and, therefore, is applicable to both listed and unlisted companies.
 The principle entails that shares of the same class have the same rights, unless otherwise specified in the articles of association.
-A dividend that results in a difference in the payout per share is, therefore, in conflict with the principle of equal treatment.
+A dividend that results in a difference in the payout per share, therefore, is in conflict with the principle of equal treatment.
 The same would apply to any other asset transfers that differentiate between shareholders of the same class of shares.
-In cases where a minority shareholder is unfairly treated in relation to a majority shareholder (e.g., if the company enters into an unfavourable agreement with a majority shareholder), the minority shareholder will not be able to rely on the principle of equal treatment to invalidate the transaction, because in that situation all shareholders are affected equally.
-However, in such cases minority shareholders are protected by other provisions of the Companies Act.
+If a minority shareholder is unfairly treated in relation to a majority shareholder (e.g., if the company enters into an unfavourable agreement with a majority shareholder), the minority shareholder will not be able to rely on the principle of equal treatment to invalidate the transaction, because in that situation all shareholders are affected equally.
+However, in these circumstances, minority shareholders are protected by other provisions of the Companies Act.
 For example, the Companies Act states that the general meeting may not adopt any resolution that is likely to provide an undue advantage to a shareholder or another person to the disadvantage of the company or another shareholder.
 The board, or any other representative of the company, is also prohibited from performing any legal acts or other measures that are likely to provide an undue advantage to a shareholder or another person to the disadvantage of the company or any other shareholder.
 If a minority shareholder manages to show that it has been unfairly treated, the transaction may be invalidated and the minority shareholder may receive damages.
 The transaction will typically not be regarded as unfair should the majority shareholder be able to show that the transaction was entered into in the normal course of business.

 Some important minority shareholders' rights include the possibility for shareholders holding not less than 10 per cent of all shares in the company (owned by one shareholder alone or by a number of shareholders in conjunction) to demand in writing that the company's board convenes an extraordinary general meeting to address a specified matter.
 If the request is correctly made, the board is obliged to convene the meeting and must issue a notice to attend the meeting within two weeks of receipt of the demand.
-A specified matter is an issue relevant to the company that can be decided upon at the extraordinary general meeting.
-For that reason, it is not possible for minority shareholders to demand that an extraordinary general meeting is convened just for the opportunity to ask questions of the members of the board or the management.
-However, a minority that needs to ask questions of the board could initiate its right to appoint an extra auditor or a special examiner and demand that an extraordinary general meeting is held to decide on such matter.
-During the general meeting, the right to ask questions can be utilised as a first step to meet the information requests of the minority.
+A specified matter is an issue relevant to the company that can be decided at the extraordinary general meeting.
+For that reason, it is not possible for minority shareholders to demand that an extraordinary general meeting is convened just for the opportunity to ask questions of the board could initiate its right to appoint an extra auditor or a special examiner and demand that an extraordinary general meeting is held to decide on that matter.
+During the general meeting, the right to ask questions can be used as a first step to meet the information requests of the minority.
 If the board satisfies the minority's needs in this regard, the need to appoint an extra auditor or special examiner may no longer be necessary.